Council communism: Emergence

 When the Communist Party of Germany (KPD) was formed in December 1918, a majority in the party was opposed to electoral politics and trade unionism.
 These positions placed it to the left of Bolshevik orthodoxy.
 In 1919, the Communist International (Comintern) was formed to promote Bolshevik policies internationally.
 In October 1919, Paul Levi, the head of the KPD leadership, pushed through a new party line that followed the Comintern's policies.
 This line called for participation in parliamentary elections and fighting for control of established labor unions.
 In effect, this forced the left majority out of the party and about half of its 100,000 members left.
 In April 1920, the left formed the Communist Workers' Party of Germany (KAPD) with an initial membership of about 38,000.
 The move was partly motivated by the fact that the left perceived the KPD's reaction to the Kapp Putsch as weak.
 The same year, the General Workers' Union of Germany (AAUD) was formed as a revolutionary labor union partly modeled on the American Industrial Workers of the World (IWW).
 It was seen by some as the union federation affiliate of the KAPD.
+At its peak in August 1920, the KAPD had around 40,000 members, with another 200,000 people organized in the AAUD.

 In 1918, Gorter wrote the pamphlet The World Revolution pointing to differences between the situations in Russia and Western Europe.
 Pannekoek asserted in World Revolution and Communist Tactics, a pamphlet he published in 1920, that communist tactics in Western Europe were necessarily different from those in Russia.
 He argued that in Western Europe the bourgeoisie was more established and experienced and that as a result class struggle must oppose bourgeois institutions such as parliaments and trade unions.
 He emphasized the importance of class consciousness among the masses and deemed the vanguard party model advocated by the Bolsheviks a potential obstacle to revolution.